lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 }
 ```

-### Controllers and Directives
+### Controllers and directives

 Combining controllers with directives can be a very powerful technique, especially for directives that need to do work before or after rendering, like animation directives; or controllers that need references to specific elements in a template.

 There are two main patterns of using controllers with directives:
-* Controller Directives.
+* Controller directives.
 These are directives that themselves are controllers in order to hook the host lifecycle.
 * Controllers that own directives.
-These are controllers that the host creates that may create one or more directives for use in templates.
+These are controllers create one or more directives for use the host's template.

-Controller Directives
+#### Controller directives

 Reactive controllers do not need to be stored as instance fields on the host.
 Anything added to a host using `addController()` is a controller.
-In particular, a directive can also be a controller.
+In particular, a [directive]() can also be a controller.
 This enables a directive to hook into the host lifecycle.

 {% todo %}

-- Link to directive doc
+- Link to custom directive doc

 {% endtodo %}

-#### Controller that own Directives
+#### Controllers that own directives

 {% todo %}